apl-ocean-engineering/lsd-slam-pangolin-gui/README.md

   * the [StereoLabs Zed](https://www.stereolabs.com/) SDK
   * [Google Snappy](https://github.com/google/snappy) for file compression.

-By default, LSD-SLAM will use CMake ExternalProjects to build each of these dependencies automatically.
-This is the most repeatable path but will be slow to re-compile as it will update each dependency every time.

-**CMake will not resolve these dependencies correctly when building in parallel ('make -j').
-On the first build, use just 'make'.
-Once the dependencies have been made (they should be reasonably stable), you can 'make -j' when rebuilding just LSD-SLAM.**
+LSD-SLAM will use CMake ExternalProjects to build each of these dependencies automatically.  **This no longer happens automatically as part of a `make` or `make all` ---** it was taking too long to re-check the dependencies every time.
+Instead, `make dep` should be run the first time.
+This will build just the dependencies.
+CMake will (still) not resolve these dependencies correctly when building in parallel ('make -j').

 Set the appropriate CMake variable `BUILD_LOCAL_* = OFF` to disable building local copies.
 If you want to build G2O, Pangolin, etc. yourself, see the `cmake/Build*` files for the CMake flags I used.

 See also [doc/CommonProblems.md](doc/CommonProblems.md)